What Symptom Must Be Reported To A Manager? The One Red Flag Most Employees Miss

 Timing Is Key

 Don’t wait until the last minute.
-Even so, if you notice a symptom during the morning coffee, send the note before the day’s first meeting.
+If you notice a symptom during the morning coffee, send the note before the day’s first meeting.
 Early notice gives the manager room to adjust schedules.

 Common Mistakes / What Most People Get Wrong